 Entry to the Professional Pilot Program, within the BAv (Flying) is restricted to those enrolled in the flying stream.
 There are three internal School courses AVIASC01, AVIASC02 and AVIASC03, each of which corresponds to the appropriate stage of the undergraduate academic program.

 Students undertaking the Professional Pilot Program begin the academic year in late February of first year, and complete the first two sessions of the academic core before commencing flight training in December of first year.
 Some initial Basic Aeronautical Knowledge (BAK) is delivered during the mid year recess in July of first year.
-Flight training is scheduled continuously from November in first year to mid-December in second year; completing training for the Recreational and Commercial Pilot Licences, and CIR ME.
+Flight training is scheduled continuously from November in first year to mid-December in second year; completing training for the Recreational and Commercial Pilot Licences, and Instrument Rating - Multi Engine Aeroplane.